Experienced Tax Attorneys

 Posted in on August 31, 2021

 The Internal Revenue Service (IRS) is cracking down on cryptocurrency investors, and it appears likely that the IRS will have new enforcement tools at its disposal once President Biden signs the pending infrastructure bill into law.
 As a result, investors will need to be more careful than ever when preparing their tax returns next year.
 To ensure that they are ready, investors should begin preparing now—and they should make sure they have the documentation they will need to accurately prepare their returns in 2022.
-Here are some tips from Maryland tax attorney Kevin E. Thorn, Managing Partner of Thorn Law Group.
+Here are some tips from US International Tax Advisors.

 Figure Out What Forms You Will Need to File